 - Product/Outcome 1: Serve on MPO grant review committees to evaluate grant applications under the SRTS Infrastructure and TA programs.
-Review applications through the lenses of Complete Streets principles. - Product/Outcome 2: Provide Letters of Support to grant applicants if their grant application supports Complete Streets principles. - Product/Outcome 3: Aide municipalities and counties with writing of grant applications by coordinating with NJDOT, DVRPC, and SJTPO as needed, providing certain types of data and reviewing applications for completeness and adherence to Complete Streets principles.
+Review applications through the lenses of Complete Streets principles. - Product/Outcome 2: Provide Letters of Support to grant applicants if their grant application supports Complete Streets principles. - Product/Outcome 3: Aid municipalities and counties with writing of grant applications by coordinating with NJDOT, DVRPC, and SJTPO as needed, providing certain types of data and reviewing applications for completeness and adherence to Complete Streets principles.

-i.
+- i.
 Conduct or participate in road safety audits, walking audits, bicycling audits, speed studies, walkable community workshops, or similar activities.
-TMAs are encouraged to organize, lead, and/or participate in audits organized by counties or other organizations.

-- Product/Outcome 1: Conduct at least 2 Road Safety Audits.
-Priority will be given to disadvantaged communities. - Product/Outcome 2: As part of RSAs, train local stakeholders to lead future RSAs in other areas of the community.
+TMAs are encouraged to organize, lead, and/or participate in audits organized by counties or other organizations. - Product/Outcome 1: Conduct at least 2 Road Safety Audits.
+Priority will be given to disadvantaged communities. - o Product/Outcome 2: As part of RSAs, train local stakeholders to lead future RSAs in other areas of the community.

-C. SUPPORT LOCAL SAFETY ACTION PLANS, VISION ZERO, NJ SAFETY PLANS, AND SAFETY INITIATIVES i.
-Carry out recommended strategies addressing at least one of the emphasis areas in the New Jersey 2020 Strategic Highway Safety Plan.
-The seven emphasis areas are Equity, Lane Departure, Intersections, Driver Behavior, Pedestrians and Bicyclists, Other Vulnerable Road Users, and Data.
+C. SUPPORT LOCAL SAFETY ACTION PLANS, VISION ZERO, NJ SAFETY PLANS, AND SAFETY INITIATIVES

-- Product/Outcome 1: Prioritize conducting Road Safety Audits in disadvantaged/vulnerable communities. - Product/Outcome 2: Bicyclist and pedestrian safety will be the primary focus of Road Safety Audits. - Product/Outcome 3: Road Safety Audits will include pedestrian and bicyclist safety campaigns utilizing social media and print materials, including applicable NJ Street Smart messaging.

-ii.
-Support Toward Zero Deaths and or Vision Zero initiatives and educate communities on proven safety countermeasures and the Safe System Approach.

-- Product/Outcome 1: Include content on Safe Systems Approach and FHWA proven safety countermeasures in local government outreach efforts including email newsletters, social media, and in-person meetings. - Product/Outcome 2: Include content on Vision Zero initiatives and Safe Systems Approach in audit reports and other technical studies.

-iii.
-Serve as stakeholders and resources to Safety Action Plan planning efforts undertaken by cities, counties, and MPOs in their service area, as requested.

-- Product/Outcome 1: Participate in statewide group meetings related to Towards Zero Deaths and or Vision Zero initiatives including the New Jersey Bicycle and Pedestrian Advisory Council (BPAC), the New Jersey Vision Zero Alliance, the New Jersey Pedestrian and Bicycle Safety Coalition (NJPBS), the DVRPC Regional Safety Task Force, and others. - Product/Outcome 2: Participate in steering committees and promote NJDOT, DVRPC, SJTPO, county, and local road safety plans.

-iv.
-Coordinate and implement proven-safety countermeasures - Suggest proven-safety countermeasures in any speed study report or walk/bike audit recommendation.

-• Product/Outcome 1: Provide recommendations in audit reports and other technical studies that support the implementation of proven safety countermeasures and NJDOT, DVRPC, and SJTPO regional and local road safety plans.
+- i.
+Carry out recommended strategies addressing at least one of the emphasis areas in the New Jersey 2020 Strategic Highway Safety Plan. - Product/Outcome 1: Conduct Road Safety Audits Product/Outcome 2: Bicyclist and pedestrian safety will be the primary focus of Road Safety Audits. - Product/Outcome 3: Road Safety Audits will include pedestrian and bicyclist safety campaigns utilizing social media and print materials, including applicable NJ Street Smart messaging. - ii.
+Support Toward Zero Deaths and or Vision Zero initiatives and educate communities on proven safety countermeasures and the Safe System Approach. - Product/Outcome 1: Include content on Safe Systems Approach and FHWA proven safety countermeasures in local government outreach efforts including email newsletters, social media, and in-person meetings. - o Product/Outcome 2: Include content on Vision Zero initiatives and Safe Systems Approach in audit reports and other technical studies. - iii.
+Serve as stakeholders and resources to Safety Action Plan planning efforts undertaken by cities, counties, and MPOs in their service area, as requested. - Product/Outcome 1: Participate in statewide group meetings related to Towards Zero Deaths and or Vision Zero initiatives including the New Jersey Bicycle and Pedestrian Advisory Council (BPAC), the New Jersey Vision Zero Alliance, the New Jersey Pedestrian and Bicycle Safety Coalition (NJPBS), the DVRPC Regional Safety Task Force, and others. - Product/Outcome 2: Participate in steering committees and promote NJDOT, DVRPC, SJTPO, county, and local road safety plans. - iv.
+Coordinate and implement proven-safety countermeasures Suggest proven-safety countermeasures in any speed study report or walk/bike audit recommendation. - Product/Outcome 1: Provide recommendations in audit reports and other technical studies that support the implementation of proven safety countermeasures and NJDOT, DVRPC, and SJTPO regional and local road safety plans.

-i.
+- i.
 Data collection and analysis related to safety.
-Perform crash analysis using tools such as Numetrics and Safety Voyager and radar feedback signs for outreach and data collection.

-- Product/Outcome 1: Road Safety Audits will include an analysis of crash data to identify areas of need for further study.
-Draft and final audits/studies will be shared with the NJTPA for review. - Product/Outcome 2: Road Safety Audits will utilize speed information provided by the local police department.
+Perform crash analysis using tools such as Numetrics and Safety Voyager and radar feedback signs for outreach and data collection. - o Product/Outcome 1: Road Safety Audits will include an analysis of crash data to identify areas of need for further study.
+Draft and final audits/studies will be shared with the NJTPA for review. - o Product/Outcome 2: Road Safety Audits will utilize speed information provided by the local police department.
 Radar feedback signs will not be used.

-ii.
-Support and conduct planning work in high-crash areas, especially areas with high crash rates in historically disadvantaged communities.

-• Product/Outcome 1: Prioritize road safety audits in high crash areas in disadvantaged and Asset-Limited, Income-Constrained, Employed (ALICE) communities identified using updated crash database and review of DVRPC and SJTPO crash hotspot analysis.
+- ii.
+Support and conduct planning work in high-crash areas. - o Product/Outcome 1: Prioritize road safety audits in high crash areas in ALICE communities identified using updated crash database and review of DVRPC and SITPO crash hotspot analysis.